Article Content

 Circular forces also called centripetal forces deals with any object moving in the path of a circle, such as a pendulum, satellite, or rollercoaster.

-There is no such a things as force a centrifugal force.
+There is no such force as a centrifugal force.

 Note – The terms linear velocity and tangential velocity are used interchangeably.